Firerey12/VishwaCTF_2024_Write_Ups/Cryptography/Poly Fun/README.md

     ```

-    Initially looking at the program, it looked as if it was a complicated encryption using random numbers, but after analyzing the program, I found out that the only thing the transform() function does is it returns the argument you gave it.
-So looking at the encrypt function, all it was doing was using the equation described at the top of the code (4x<sup>2</sup> + 3x + 7) to get the encoded character code, which finally was returned as a string.
+    Initially looking at the program, it looked as if it was a complicated encryption using random numbers, but after analyzing the program, I found out that the only thing the encrypt() function was doing was using the equation described at the top of the code (4x<sup>2</sup> + 3x + 7) to get the encoded character code, which finally was returned as a string.
+The transform() function wasn't doing anything except returning the argument given to it despite the complicated looking code.

 2. To decode the key, I came up with a code which solved for x in that equation and returned the original key's character code.